-This essay originally set out to act as an annotated index
+This web page originally set out to act as an annotated index

-into related articles in past issues of the New Scientist magazine.
+into related articles in past issues of the New Scientist magazine (NS)

-If we were to consider the prospect of a time when the second law of thermodynamics did not hold,
+Considering the possibility of the second law of thermodynamics not holding,

-and for new energy to have been created out of nothing,
+and hence for new energy to have been created out of nothing,

 So, it is tempting to investigate if there could be a connection between the two ideas.

-There is no prospect of the Maxwell's Demon-like behaviour being manifested in machines or devices.
+and where there is no prospect of the Maxwell's Demon-like behaviour

 On the plus side,

-this is precisely the timeframe where we are in need of a theory
+this is precisely the timeframe where a theory

 We do, at least,